Skip to main content

 I am planning to transition / considering transitioning.
 What are my rights at work?

-You have a right to openly discuss your gender identity and expression or to keep it private.
+You have a right to openly discuss your gender identity and expression in the workplace or to keep it private.

 Your employer should be willing to meet with you to discuss working together on a transition plan, if you desire the involvement of management in the process.
 They should ask for your approval before making any disclosures or announcements to other employees.

-You cannot be treated differently because of your gender identity.
+Your rights at work stay the same regardless of your gender identity.
+Your employer cannot treat you differently or unfairly because of your gender identity.
 If you feel that you have been discriminated against, you can file a complaint.

 It is challenging for me to know which pronouns to use.
 How do I know?
-I know a trans person who prefers plural pronouns, but that seems grammatically incorrect to me.
+I know a trans person who uses plural pronouns like they and them, but that seems grammatically incorrect to me.

 What does LGBTQ or LGBTQIA2S mean?

-Intersex is the term that describes a person born with sex characteristics that do not fit typical binary notions of male or female bodies.
-These characteristics may be genetic, genital, sexual, reproductive or hormonal configurations.
+Intersex is a term that describes a person born with sex characteristics that do not fit typical binary notions of male or female bodies.
+These may include variations in genitalia, reproductive organs, hormones, chromosomes, and genes.
+An intersex individual can be of any gender identity (transgender or cisgender) or sexual orientation.

 Two-spirit is a pan-Indian term used by Native and Indigenous North Americans to indicate that they embody both a masculine and a feminine spirit, or to describe people in their communities who fulfill a traditional third-gender.